ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 {: #qsc-considerations}

-Before configuring your application to send requests to {{site.data.keyword.keymanagementserviceshort}} through a quantum safe enabled {{site.data.keyword.keymanagementserviceshort}} endpoint, please keep in mind the following considerations:
+Before configuring your application to send requests to {{site.data.keyword.keymanagementserviceshort}} through a quantum safe enabled {{site.data.keyword.keymanagementserviceshort}} service endpoint, please keep in mind the following considerations:

 - **The National Institute for Standards and Technology (NIST) is in the process of [standardizing quantum safe algorithms](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography){: external}.**
     NIST is currently evaluating candidate approaches to quantum safe